GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals: GNSS-inertial Initialization

 Our approach does not rely on external priors for orientation or gravity.
-Instead, it leverages the intrinsic coupling between inertial preintegration and GNSS position measurements to progressively constrain the state.
-These simplifying assumptions are only required at the beginning of the trajectory.
-As the estimation window $\{ t_i \, , t_j\}$ advances and new measurements are incorporated, temporal chaining and overlapping constraints from consecutive states naturally improve the system's observability.
-This progressive increase in constraint information has also been analyzed in~\cite{eckenhoff2019observability}.

-To leverage this progressive constraint accumulation, we introduce a principled criterion that delays the activation of global position residuals until sufficient motion has rendered the system adequately observable.
-This avoids premature incorporation of absolute GPS constraints, reducing sensitivity to early noise and improving initialization robustness.
+Instead, it leverages the coupling between inertial preintegration and GNSS measurements to progressively constrain the state.
+The simplifying assumptions at initialization are temporary: as the estimation window $\{t_i,t_j\}$ advances and new measurements overlap, additional constraints accumulate and observability improves.
+This progressive recovery, also reported in~\cite{eckenhoff2018preintegration}, motivates our criterion that delays the activation of global GNSS residuals until the system has been sufficiently excited, thereby avoiding premature anchoring to noisy absolute positions and improving initialization robustness.